 The ongoing treatment of a chronic medical condition can get expensive.
 One of the reasons is that the allied health appointments, such as with physiotherapists and dieticians, generally do not attract Medicare rebates.

 However with a TCA you receive a Medicare rebate for up to five visits per calendar year to all healthcare providers involved in your care.
-This means your appointments will be cheaper to the tune of $52.95 per visit.
+This means your appointments will be cheaper per visit.

 Who is eligible?

 To qualify for a TCA as part of a Chronic Disease Management plan, you must have a chronic or terminal medical condition that requires treatment from three healthcare providers, one of which is your GP.